-- 1.1.1.01 ASA supports a soybean program that: - assists farmers to better manage risk - provides planting flexibility to enable U.S. soybean farmers to base their decisions on market signals - respond to environmental and conservation concerns - 1.1.1.02 ASA will work closely with other farm organization to enhance risk management tools and strengthen the farm safety net in the next Farm Bill in order to offset the significant reduction in farm prices and income incurred since 2013.
-(2017) - 1.1.1.03 ASA supports maintaining decoupling under the ARC and PLC programs.
-(2017) - 1.1.1.04 ASA supports renewing ARC-IC (individual farm coverage) in the next Farm Bill, and making it a more viable option for producers.
-(2017) - 1.1.1.05 ASA supports renewing ARC-CO and PLC in the next Farm Bill, and allowing producers a one-time choice between the programs on a crop-by-crop and farm-by-farm basis.
-(2017) - 1.1.1.06 ASA supports decoupling and incorporating generic acres in reallocated or updated bases.
-(2017) - 1.1.1.07 ASA supports the Secretary of Agriculture designating cotton seed as a minor oilseed.
+- A-1.
+ASA supports a soybean program that: - a. assists farmers to better manage risk - b. provides planting flexibility to enable U.S. soybean farmers to base their decisions on market signals - c. responds to environmental and conservation concerns - A-2.
+ASA will work closely with other farm organization to enhance risk management tools and strengthen the farm safety net in the next Farm Bill in order to offset the significant reduction in farm prices and income incurred since 2013.
+(2017) - A-3.
+ASA supports maintaining decoupling under the ARC and PLC programs.
+(2017) - A-4.
+ASA supports renewing ARC-IC (individual farm coverage) in the next Farm Bill, and making it a more viable option for producers.
+(2017) - A-5.
+ASA supports renewing ARC-CO and PLC in the next Farm Bill, and allowing producers a choice between the programs on a crop-by-crop and farm-by-farm basis.
+(2018) - A-6.
+ASA supports decoupling and incorporating generic acres in reallocated or updated bases.
 (2017)

-1.1.2 Price and Revenue Supports
+Price and Revenue Supports

-- 1.1.2.01 ASA supports programs that do not distort planting decisions and which are WTO compliant. - 1.1.2.02 ASA supports non-recourse marketing loans. - 1.1.2.03 ASA opposes efforts to require producers to lose beneficial interest in their commodities at the time they receive a Loan Deficiency Payment (LDP) or Marketing Loan Gain under the marketing loan program.
+- A-7.
+ASA supports programs that do not distort planting decisions and which are WTO compliant. - A-8.
+ASA supports non-recourse marketing loans. - A-9.
+ASA opposes efforts to require producers to lose beneficial interest in their commodities at the time they receive a Loan Deficiency Payment (LDP) or Marketing Loan Gain under the marketing loan program.

-- 1.1.2.04 ASA supports equitable treatment of soybean producers in the development and implementation of the federal disaster and low price assistance programs. - 1.1.2.05 ASA supports the use of federal crop insurance records and/or production evidence from similar surrounding farms to update yields for federal farm programs.
-(2017) - 1.1.2.06 ASA supports amending the restriction on planting fruits and vegetables on program crop base acres to allow producers to preserve base history on acres planted to these except under the current exemption for double-cropping practices.
-(2015) - 1.1.2.07 The CCC should not assess check-off fees on soybeans under loan unless they are forfeited to the CCC. - 1.1.2.08 ASA supports the Agriculture Act of 2014, including improvements in the Federal crop insurance program, and opposes reopening this legislation.
-(2014) - 1.1.2.09 ASA supports keeping the agricultural titles and the nutrition title in the next Farm Bill.
-(2016) - 1.1.2.10 ASA recommends that the next Farm Bill give producers a one-time choice to: (1) maintain the existing crop acreage bases on a farm; (2) reallocate bases to reflect average acres planted to program crops in the previous four years, not to exceed current total base acres on a farm; or (3) update bases to include all acres planted to program crops in the previous four years.
-(2017) - 1.1.2.11 ASA supports the utilization of current Risk Management Agency (RMA) yield information to calculate the county yield for ARC-CO payments under the next Farm Bill.
+- A-10.
+ASA supports equitable treatment of soybean producers in the development and implementation of the federal disaster and low price assistance programs. - A-11.
+ASA supports the use of federal crop insurance records and/or production evidence from similar surrounding farms to update yields for federal farm programs.
+(2017) - A-12.
+ASA supports amending the restriction on planting fruits and vegetables on program crop base acres to allow producers to preserve base history on acres planted to these except under the current exemption for double-cropping practices.
+(2015) - A-13.
+The CCC should not assess checkoff fees on soybeans under loan unless they are forfeited to the CCC. - A-14.
+ASA supports the Agriculture Act of 2014, including improvements in the Federal crop insurance program, and opposes reopening this legislation.
+(2014) - A-15.
+ASA supports keeping the agricultural titles and the nutrition title in the next Farm Bill.
+(2016) - A-16.
+ASA recommends that the next Farm Bill give producers a one-time choice to: (1) maintain the existing crop acreage bases on a farm; (2) reallocate bases to reflect average acres planted to program crops in the previous four years, not to exceed current total base acres on a farm; or (3) update bases to include all acres planted to program crops in the previous four years.
+(2017) - A-17.
+ASA supports the utilization of current Risk Management Agency (RMA) yield information to calculate the county yield for ARC-CO payments under the next Farm Bill.
 If RMA yields are not available, ASA supports using RMA information from adjoining counties.
 If RMA information from adjoining counties is not available, ASA supports using NASS yields.
-(2017)
+(2017) - A-18.
+ASA supports a combined ARC and PLC program where coverage is provided for both price loss and revenue loss with offset.
+(2018)

-1.1.3 Payment Limitations and Eligibility
+Payment Limitations and Eligibility